illuminatech/url-trailing-slash/README.md

 ### Trailing Slash in Unit Tests <span id="trailing-slash-in-unit-tests"></span>

-Since `Illuminatech\UrlTrailingSlash\RoutingServiceProvider` can not be registered as regular data provider, while writing unit and feature tests you will have to manually register it withing test application before test kernel instantiation.
+Since `Illuminatech\UrlTrailingSlash\RoutingServiceProvider` can not be registered as regular data provider, while writing unit and feature tests you will have to manually register it within test application before test kernel instantiation.
 This can be done within `\Tests\CreatesApplication` trait:

 ```php